Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 Bar Olo

 Bar Olo is a slice of Piemonte in the heart of Carlton, offering a romantic retreat with its rustic wood-panelled walls and charming atmosphere.
-Masterminded by Anthony Scutella and Alison Foley, the duo behind Scopri, it’s the perfect spot for indulging in regional Italian gems like vitello tonnato, prawn tramezzini, pappardelle ripiene, and agnolotti del plin.
+Masterminded by Anthony Scutella and Alison Foley, the duo behind Scopri, it’s a chic spot for indulging in regional Italian dishes like vitello tonnato, prawn tramezzini, pappardelle ripiene, and agnolotti del plin.
 Paired with an impeccable selection of Piemontese wines, Bar Olo invites you to savour the essence of Northern Italy, one delicious bite and sip at a time.

 165 Nicholson Street, Carlton